 Research

-Our research is directed at how cell death features (type, timing, extent) govern the type of regenerative strategy employed by a biological system.
+Our research is focused on which cell fate mechanisms govern the type of regenerative strategy employed by a biological system.

 We primarily use as model system the murine pancreas due to the wide-range of genetic tools available for this organ and its demonstrated cell plasticity potential.
 Besides employing classical systems of rapid cell-ablation (RIP-DTR, chemical ablation), we developed novel transgenic models of progressive β-cell decay (financed by Excellence